David Benavidez: Positive drug test, suspension, and title dispossession

 On September 18, 2018, it was reported that Benavidez had tested positive for cocaine from a urine sample collected on August 27 by the Voluntary Anti-Doping Agency (VADA).
 He was eventually stripped of his title and received a four months-long suspension through February 2019 by the WBC.
-On 19 December 2018, it was announced that he would be returning to the ring on March 16.
+On December 19, 2018, it was announced that he would be returning to the ring on March 16.

 Benavidez vs. Love

-Five and a half months after being stripped of his (WBC) title, Benavidez faced American boxer J'Leon Love on Mar 16, 2019 at the AT&T Stadium, Arlington, Texas, U.S. and made relatively short work of him by knocking him out in the second round of their scheduled 10-round bout.
+Five and a half months after being stripped of his (WBC) title, Benavidez faced American boxer J'Leon Love on March 16, 2019, at the AT&T Stadium, Arlington, Texas, U.S. and made relatively short work of him by knocking him out in the second round of their scheduled 10-round bout.

-Second reign as WBC super middleweight champion

 Benavidez vs. Dirrell

 According to sources in Mexico back on May 17, 2018, before the Mexican Monster was stripped of his world champion status, a deal was close to being reached for Benavidez to defend his WBC title against Russian boxer Matt Korobov (28–1, 14 KOs) on the Mikey Garcia vs. Robert Easter Jr. lightweight unification under-card on July 28 at the Staples Center in Los Angeles, California.
 On May 23, Top Rank's Bob Arum revealed he signed Benavidez to his stable and given him a signing bonus of $250,000.
 Upon the signing, Sampson Lewkowicz filed a lawsuit.
 According to Lewkowicz, Benavidez signed an extension with his company in November 2017, which extended his contract until 2021.
 By June 13, the suit was settled and Benavidez returned the signing bonus to Top Rank.
 On June 21, it was reported a deal had been reached for Benavidez to defend his WBC title against mandatory challenger Anthony Dirrell (32–1–1, 24 KOs).
 The fight was ordered by the WBC on May 21 and scheduled purse bids were due on June 22.
 A deal was reached on June 21.
 The fight was reported to take place on the same card as Shawn Porter vs. Danny García on Showtime on September 8.

 The bout between the two combatants would ultimately be pushed back an entire year later, with Benvadiz scoring a win against J'Leon Love and Direll becoming the new WBC super-middleweight title holder by defeating the WBC's then-ranked #2 super-middleweight contender Avni Yıldırım.
 And finally on Sep 28, 2019, at the Staples Center, Los Angeles, California, U.S., Benavidez and Direll found themselves at opposite ends of the ring.

 And after 9 round of Benavidez pressuring, bloodying, and battering his opposition, Direll's corner threw in the towel.
 Thus granting Benavidez his 22nd victory and once again ownership of the WBC super-middleweight title.